strangerstudios/pmpro-getresponse/readme.txt

 Tags: pmpro, paid memberships pro, getresponse, get response, email marketing Requires at least: 3.1
 Tested up to: 3.6
-Stable tag: .1.1
+Stable tag: .1.2

-Sync your WordPress users and members with MailChimp lists.
+Sync your WordPress users and members with GetResponse lists.

 If Paid Memberships Pro is installed you can sync users by membership level, otherwise all users can be synced to one or more lists.

 == Description ==

-Sync your WordPress users and members with MailChimp lists.
+Sync your WordPress users and members with GetResponse lists.

 If Paid Memberships Pro is installed you can sync users by membership level, otherwise all users can be synced to one or more lists.